 - Ensure that the Mentor candidates are able and willing to sign individual agreements to carry out their responsibilities.
 See Attachment B for a sample Mentor/Mentee Agreement.

 - Provide funding for operational aspects of Pilot start-up such as mentor-mentee communication and essential travel associated with the pilot program (such funding to be provided under a separate mechanism.

 - Work with USAID/HR on transforming the Pilot into an Agency-wide Program.

 II.
-B. The UAA
+B. The UAA intends to:

 - Identify alumni with training experience who will co-deliver the Mentor Briefing modules with the Bureau colleague.